turingschool/frontend-mod-1-prework/section4/README.md

 zebraObject.feed(); //logs "Give grass to the Zebra"
 ```

-> 👨🏾‍💻 PAUSE here, and complete the exercises in `methods.js`
+> X 👨🏾‍💻 PAUSE here, and complete the exercises in `methods.js`

 ## Part C Classes and Instances